kodecocodes/swift-algorithm-club/Genetic/README.markdown

 }
 ```

 Now, for each individual in the population, we need to calculate its fitness and weighted value.
-For weighted choice we store the fitness as a percent `1 / fitness`.
+Since 0 is the best value we will use `1/fitness` to represent the weighted value.
+Note this is not a percent, but just how much more likely the value is to be selected over others.
+If the highest number was the most fit, the weight calculation would be `fitness/totalFitness`, which would be a percent.

 ```swift
 var weightedPopulation = [(item:[UInt8], weight:Double)]()